utility-libraries/shell-complete-py/README.md

 parser = ArgumentParser()
 ...
 # creates the --completion argument that's similar to --help or --version
-# --completion print : prints the script for the user to handle it himself
+# --completion print : prints the script for the user to handle it himself or use with eval
 # --completion install : creates script in ~/.bash_completion.d/ and `source <script>` in ~/.bashrc
 # --completion uninstall : removes script in ~/.bash_completion.d/ and `source <script>` in ~/.bashrc
 parser.add_argument('--completion', action=ActionShellComplete,